aertslab/pySCENIC/README.rst

 Singularity
 ~~~~~~~~~~~

-As of release `0.9.19`, pySCENIC Singularity images are no longer being built on `Singularity Hub`_, however images can easily be built using Docker Hub as a source: `singularity build aertslab-pyscenic-0.9.19.sif docker://aertslab/pyscenic:0.9.19`.
+As of release `0.9.19`, pySCENIC Singularity images are no longer being built on `Singularity Hub`_, however images can easily be built using Docker Hub as a source: :code:`singularity build aertslab-pyscenic-0.9.19.sif docker://aertslab/pyscenic:0.9.19`.

 To run pySCENIC with Singularity, the usage is very similar to that of Docker.
 Note that in Singularity 3.0+, the mount points are automatically overlaid, but bind points can be specified similarly to Docker with :code:`--bind`/:code:`-B`.